li-kuan-gi/spring_inventory/README.md

 This is a [spring](https://spring.io/) implementation of naive inventory system.

-Now, there are only three services in this system:
+Now, there are four services in this system:

 - reserving products

-    It is a naive mimic of allocation.
-Just do a "subtraction".
+    > A naive mimic of allocation; just do a "subtraction".

 - restocking products

 - getting quantities

+- adding product

+    > A [rabbitmq](https://www.rabbitmq.com/) consumer to add/create new product.

 ## Test

-To run tests in container,
+The dafault test environment is a container.
+To run tests,

 ```sh
 make test
 ```

-To run tests locally,
+If want to run tests locally,

-- change the profile defined in `src/main/resources/application.properties` from `container` to `local`; that is, from
+- change the active profile defined in `src/test/resources/application.properties` from `main` to `local`; that is, from

     ```properties
-    spring.profiles.active=container
+    spring.profiles.active=main
     ```

     to